vherrin/home-hue-lights/README.md

   - Go to settings tab
   - Select Hue Bridges
   - Select the information icon and get the ip
-  - Select Network settings to edit the information to make the hue bridge a static IP
+  - Select Network Settings to edit the information such as making the hue bridge have a static IP

 <p float="left">
   <img src="./src/images/img-5059.png" width=24% />